remi/teamocil/README.md

 process, mostly because I didn’t actually use/need them and I got tired of maintaining features I don’t think are useful.

+You *might* have to clean up your layout files after upgrading to 1.0.
+I’m sorry about that.
+The documentation in `README.md` should help you find which keys are now supported.

-But hey, that’s just my opinion.
-Feel free to fork the repository and add as many features as you want :smile:.
+Feel free to fork the repository and add back as many features as you want :)

 ## Configuration